zhongyy/interpretable-face/README.md

 # interpretable-face
-The code is not allowed to release now.
+The work is not allowed to release now.